Mehdi Golshani

-He is also member of Iranian Science and Culture Hall of Fame, senior fellow of Academy of Sciences of Iran and a founding fellow of the Institute for Studies in Theoretical Physics and Mathematics.
+He is a member of the Iranian Science and Culture Hall of Fame, a senior fellow of the Academy of Sciences of Iran and a founding fellow of the Institute for Studies in Theoretical Physics and Mathematics.
 He is a former member of the Supreme Council of the Cultural Revolution.

 History

-He received his B.Sc. in Physics from Tehran University in 1959 and his Ph.D. in Physics with a specialization in particle physics in 1969 from the University of California, Berkeley.
+He received his B.Sc. in physics from Tehran University in 1959 and his PhD in physics with a specialization in particle physics in 1969 from the University of California, Berkeley.
 The title of his doctoral dissertation is "Electron impact excitation of heavily ionized atoms".

 Life

 Career

 Mehdi Golshani is a distinguished lecturer.
 His main research areas include foundational physics, particle physics, physical cosmology and philosophical implications of quantum mechanics.
 He is known as a thinker for his writings on science, religion and their interrelation.

 Golshani is the founder and chairman of the Faculty of Philosophy of Science at Sharif University of Technology.
 He is also the director of the Institute of Humanities and Cultural Studies, Tehran, Iran, and a professor at Physics Department of Sharif University of Technology, as well as a Senior Fellow of School of Physics at Institute for Studies in Theoretical Physics and Mathematics (IPM).

-He is a member of American Association of Physics Teachers, and Center for Theology and Natural Science, as well as a Senior Associate of International Centre for Theoretical Physics, Trieste, Italy.
-He is also Member of Philosophy of Science Association, Michigan, U.S. and European Society for the Study of Science and Theology.

 He has been among the winners of the first year of the Templeton Science & Religion course program and also among the Former Judges of The Templeton Prize.
 Golshani is a fellow of Islamic World Academy of Sciences IAS.

 He has written numerous books and articles on physics, philosophy of physics, science and religion, as well as science and theology.
 In most of Golshani's works, there is a clear attempt to help revive the scientific spirit in the Muslim world.